Fender Coronado: Development and design

-The Coronado also featured relatively thin 'C'-shaped bolt-on maple neck, topped with a rosewood fingerboard, and a headstock shaped similarly to that of a Fender Stratocaster.
+The Coronado also featured relatively thin C-shaped bolt-on maple neck, topped with a rosewood fingerboard, and a headstock shaped similarly to that of a Fender Stratocaster.

 Unusual for Fender at the time, the Coronado's pickups were made by DeArmond, a company whose pickups were more usually found on Gretsch guitars, and the bridge was a free-floating, non anchored, 'tune-o-matic' style bridge, with a suspended tailpiece.
-Tremolo tailpieces were also available at extra cost from 1966 until the ceasing of the Coronado's production.
+Vibrato tailpieces were also available at extra cost from 1966 until the ceasing of the Coronado's production.
 The wiring harness used in the Fender Coronado line was manufactured by Rowe Industries of Toledo, Ohio and delivered as a completely pre-assembled set.

 The Coronados all came in cases made by the Victoria Luggage Co, and were made in the USA.

 The Coronado gained significant attention when used by Elvis Presley in the 1968 film Speedway, performing the song 'There Ain't Nothing Like a Song' with Nancy Sinatra in the final scene and is the only guitar used by Elvis within the entire film.
 Rossmeisl's Fender-creations were also used by Elvis in a separate film 'Clambake' where the Fender Wildwood is seen in two scenes.

 An image of a Coronado is seen upon the Chill's compilation album 'Heavenly Pop Hit'.

 Despite the expensive construction of the instrument, the Coronado achieved little success.
 The guitar was prone to feedback at high volumes, and the bolt-on neck construction, favoured by Fender, failed to appeal to purist jazz guitarists, who would make up a large part of the market for a hollow-bodied electric guitar.
 It has however gained a significant following after release for its natural resonance and bright and deep tone.

 The song "Coronado II" by Polaris is named after the instrument.